 We can grant a licence for up to eight years.
 A licence can be renewed thereafter.

-These requirements ensure self-insurers conduct themselves in accordance with legislation, are financially viable and maintain high standards of injury management and case management throughout the term of the licence.
+Self-insurer licence applicants must first meet certain requirements to ensure they will conduct themselves in accordance with the legislation, be financially viable and maintain high standards of injury management and case management throughout the term of the licence.

 Licensing requirements include: